Catskill Park

+The Catskill Park is the designation for a large area of eastern New York centered on the Catskill Mountains.
+Like Adirondack Park to the north, the area is unusual in the United States because, while the entire area is considered "parkland", as of 2005 about 54 percent of the land within the boundary consists of privately owned inholdings.
+Another 5 percent is owned by New York City to protect four of the city's reservoirs that either lie partially within the park or have watersheds encompassing parts of the park.
+The remaining 41 percent, or 287,500 acre, is publicly owned by the state as part of the Forest Preserve.

+Like Adirondack Park, the total acreage is defined by a Blue Line which encompasses all or part of four counties: Delaware, Greene, Sullivan, and Ulster, amounting to about 700,000 acre.

 There are bobcats, minks and fishers in the preserve, and coyotes are often heard.
 There are some 400 black bears living in the region.
 The state operates numerous campgrounds and there are over 300 mi of multi-use trails.
 Hunting is permitted, in season, in much of the park.
 It has approximately 50,000 permanent residents, bolstered somewhat by second-home ownership on weekends and in the summer, and attracts about half a million visitors every year.

 The park is governed by Article 14 of the state constitution, which stipulates that all land owned or acquired by the state within cannot be sold or otherwise transferred (absent amending the constitution, which has been done on several occasions), may not be used for logging and must remain "forever wild."

 Location

 The park boundary stretches from near the Hudson River just west of the city of Kingston in the east to the East Branch of the Delaware River near Hancock at its westernmost.
 Its northern extreme is at Windham and its southernmost point is between the hamlet of Napanoch and Rondout Reservoir.

 In contrast to the Adirondack Park, the Catskill Park does not include all the land generally considered to be part of the Catskill Range.
 However, all but two of the 35 Catskill High Peaks are inside the Blue Line.